-Today, LifeSpire’s mission, vision and values provide the foundation upon which the organization continues to build.
+Today, LifeSpire of Virginia’s mission, vision and values provide the foundation upon which the organization continues to build.

 Mission: Empowering individuals with choices in purposeful living.